websdk/rhumb/README.md

 #### optional parts

-Rhumb has is greedy with how it handles optional paths when interpolating, so expect optional parts to be included whenever possible.
+Rhumb is greedy with how it handles optional paths when interpolating, so expect optional parts to be included whenever possible.

 ```javascript
 rhumb.interpolate("/stories(/bob)", {})